Quantcast

 In most households, "sex" is a dirty and forbidden word.
 It's an act that is not to be carried out unless it's done under the Christian code of conduct, and is said to be a sacred union that was created only for procreation.

-Many of us who were raised In religious households have learned to feel shame in regards to our sexuality due to the Western ideology that preaches Christian core values as a primary belief system.
+Many of us who were raised in religious households have learned to feel shame in regards to our sexuality due to the Western ideology that preaches Christian core values as a primary belief system.
 This rhetoric of sexual repression makes it easier for us to devalue the importance of sexual compatibility.
-We've come to value spiritual, religious, and political compatibility, but tend to overlook how important it is to ensure that our general views on human sexuality are aligned with the person we hope to spend our lives with.

 As women, we still are expected to act as though sex is a non-factor because our mothers and grandmothers taught us that this sinful act only serves one purpose.
-It's important to remember that the reality for previous generations of women were much different.
+It's important to remember that the reality for previous generations of women was much different.
 Their perception of sexuality was stifled by arranged marriages, where daughters were sold off like cattle to live barefoot and pregnant.

 78.media.tumblr.com